 She# aims to encourage women in computer science, computer engineering, IT, and tech-related fields to develop academically and professionally.

 Refactor wants to keep improving the New Zealand tech industry by inspiring women to not only stay in it but get to the top — running teams, in board positions, on the speaker line-ups at conferences, and as visible leaders to inspire an incoming generation of smart women.

 An eight-week software adventure for young women aged 15 to 25.

 GirlBoss was founded to inspire, empower and equip New Zealand girls to become the changemakers of the future.
 They encourage girls to embrace male-dominated STEM (Science, Technology, Engineering, Maths) fields, develop their leadership and entrepreneurial skills, connect with like-minded youth, and aid and enable their communities.

 Women's Collective runs workshops and speaker events with an aim to foster conversations about global issues that affect our community.

 Showcasing New Zealand's coolest products and the founders and engineers creating them, Hardware Meetup holds bimonthly events in which 50% of tickets are available to people who identify as women and non-binary, and 50% to people who identify as men.

-Every month AUT's Colab hosts the Auckland Game Developers Meetup.
+Every month AUT's Creative Technologies hosts the Auckland Game Developers Meetup.
 A diverse group of game developers, programmers, artists, musicians, animators and game enthusiasts meet to discuss game design and collaborate on computer game projects.